verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 export default helloReducer
 ```

-In this file we initialize the state of our reducer with an Immutable Map containing one property, `message`, set to `Initial message`.
+In this file we initialize the state of our reducer with an Immutable Map containing one property, `message`, set to `Initial reducer message`.
 The `helloReducer` handles `SAY_HELLO` actions by simply setting the new `message` with the action payload.
 The Flow annotation for `action` destructures it into a `type` and a `payload`.
 The `payload` can be of `any` type.
 It looks funky if you've never seen this before, but it remains pretty understandable.
 Note the usage of `Immutable.fromJS()` and `set()` as seen before.

 ## React-Redux